Vedshruti-11/SIMPLE-CALCULATOR-BY-VEDSHRUTI_SARKAR/README.md

 I made this calculator in the 4th sem of my college B.tech journey.
 This calculator can do the following operations:

-Addition: "+" operator to add
+Addition: "+" operator to add.
-Subtraction: "-" operator to subtract
+Subtraction: "-" operator to subtract.
-Multiplication: "x" to multiply
+Multiplication: "x" to multiply.
-Division: "/" to divide
+Division: "/" to divide.
-Clear: "C" to clear
+Clear: "C" to clear.
+Equal: "=" to display result on screen.